Antonio Gates: 2007

-2008 season
+2008

 Gates said he was leaning toward having surgery to repair a dislocated left big toe that slowed his performance during the 2007–08 NFL playoffs, but was undecided on whether to have surgery or not, "There is higher chance I'm going to have surgery".
 Gates also pulled out of his fifth Pro Bowl selection because of his injuries alongside his teammate LaDainian Tomlinson.
 Gates finished the season with 60 receptions for 704 yards and eight touchdowns.

 On February 23, 2008, Gates said he would have foot surgery to fix the injury that had slowed him in the final part of the season.
 He would face a 4–6 month recovery time.
-Gates seemed questionable for Week 1 and even sounded worried about his status for the opening day of the 2008 season; however, he ended up playing every game despite complaints that his toe was bothering him during the first half of the season.
-He finished the season with 60 receptions for 704 yards and eight touchdowns.
+Gates seemed questionable for week 1 and even sounded worried about his status for the opening day of the 2008 season; however, he ended up playing every game despite complaints that his toe was bothering him during the first half of the season.

-2009 season
+2009

-Finally healthy after consecutive injury-plagued seasons, Gates enjoyed the finest year of his career.
+In week 4, against the Pittsburgh Steelers, Gates had nine receptions for 124 receiving yards and two receiving touchdowns in the 38–28 loss.
+In week 12, against the Kansas City Chiefs, he had seven receptions for 118 receiving yards and two receiving touchdowns in the 43–14 victory.
+In the following game, he had a season-high 167 receiving yards on eight receptions in the 30–23 victory over the Cleveland Browns.
+He closed the season out with four consecutive games with a receiving touchdown.
+Finally healthy after consecutive injury-plagued seasons, Gates enjoyed the most productive year of his career.
 He caught 79 passes for a career-high 1,157 yards and eight touchdowns.
-He hauled in at least five passes in 10 of the team's first 11 games.
+He was named to his sixth consecutive Pro Bowl.

 The team finished the year with 13 wins, one of the best records of the year.
-However, they were eliminated in their first postseason game by the New York Jets.
+However, they were eliminated in their first postseason game by the New York Jets in the Divisional Round.

-2010 season
+2010

 Gates began the 2010 season by signing a five-year, $36 million contract with $20 million guaranteed.
+In week 2, against the Jacksonville Jaguars, he recorded two receiving touchdowns in the 38–13 victory.
+In week 4, against the Arizona Cardinals, he had seven receptions for 144 receiving yards and two receiving touchdowns in the 41–10 victory.
 In the first nine games of the 2010 season, he had 40 receptions and nine touchdowns.